plotly/plotly.github.io/_posts/excel/Maps/2015-11-03-choropleth-maps-with-excel.md

 ---
 layout: excel-tutorial-single_layout
-title: Make a Choropleth Map with Plotly and Excel
+title: Make a Choropleth Map with Chart Studio and Excel
-subtitle: Choropleth Maps with Plotly
+subtitle: Choropleth Maps with Chart Studio
 permalink: /excel/choropleth-maps/
 imageurl: /static/images/choropleth-map-with-excel/choropleth-map-thumb.png
 state: active
 tags: excel
-meta_description: A tutorial on how to make a choropleth map with Plotly and Excel.
-Plotly is the easiest and fastest way to make and share graphs online.
+meta_description: A tutorial on how to make a choropleth map with Chart Studio and Excel.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 popularity: featured
 section: Maps
 actioncall-url: https://plot.ly/15115/~jackp/?plot_type=Choropleth%20map